byee4/cellranger/README.md

 ### A containerized version of the 10x Gemomics Cellranger pipeline

-This repository holds the source code for continuous integration and deployment of the 10x Gemomics Cellranger single cell analysis pipeline.
+This repository holds the source code for continuous integration and deployment of a Singularity container for the 10x Gemomics Cellranger single cell analysis pipeline.

 The raw pipeline is available from [10x Geomomics](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger)